crossplane/upjet/docs/adding-support-for-observe-only.md

         region: us-west-1
     ```

-    You should see the managed resource is ready & synced and the status is
+    You should see the managed resource is ready & synced:
-    updated with the actual state of the resource.

     ```bash
     NAME                              READY   SYNCED   EXTERNAL-NAME                     AGE
     an-existing-dbinstance            True    True     an-existing-dbinstance            3m
+    ```

+    and the `status.atProvider` is updated with the actual state of the resource:

+    ```bash
+    kubectl get instance.rds.aws.upbound.io an-existing-dbinstance -o yaml
     ```

 > Please note: You would need the `terraform` executable installed on your local machine.